CIMX-FM: Pure Country 89

 On November 18, 2020, Bell announced on the 89X website that CIMX would adopt a new format the next day at noon; concurrently, the station's on air staff was let go.
-At that time, CIMX flipped to country as Pure Country 89, launching with 10,000 songs in a row commercial free.
-In anticipation of the flip, Entercom flipped its Detroit station WDZH from soft adult contemporary to alternative as Alt 98.7 almost immediately after the launch of Pure Country.
-The current format competes locally with CJWF-FM, as well as with Detroit's WYCD and WDRQ.
-In other nearby markets, it competes with WWWW in Ann Arbor.
+At that time, CIMX flipped to country as Pure Country 89, launching with 10,000 songs in a row commercial-free.
+In anticipation of the format change, Entercom flipped its Detroit station WDZH from soft adult contemporary to modern rock as Alt 98.7 almost immediately afterward.
+The format competed locally with CJWF-FM, as well as with Detroit's WYCD.
+In other nearby markets, it competed with WWWW in Ann Arbor.

-The station carries networked programming shared with other Pure Country-branded stations, including The Bobby Bones Show in mornings (unlike other Pure Country stations, where it is carried in the evening).
+The station carried networked programming shared with other Pure Country-branded stations, including The Bobby Bones Show.
+Unlike the other Pure Country stations (which air it in the evening), CIMX also cleared Bobby Bones in its normal timeslot in lieu of producing a local morning show.